pbu-projects/z4j/CONTRIBUTING.md

 * `Z4J_END_USER_EMAIL`: The email address for your End-user.

-> [!NOTE] use a `.env` file with these variables assigned on each line and save it in the root of this repo (don't track
+> [!NOTE]
-> it in your git history).
+> Use the `dotenv` file in the root of this folder as a starter for your own `.env` (don't track it in your git history).
 On windows it may be a bit tricky to dot-source an env file, but you can use this [source function] for similar behavior.

 ## Testing Strategy